ton-community/ton-docs/docs/develop/installation.md

 ## Precompiled binaries

+### Download

-1. Download the binaries from the table below - make sure to select the correct version according to the operating system you're using and install the additional dependencies:
+Download the binaries from the table below - make sure to select the correct version according to the operating system you're using and install the additional dependencies:

 | OS                     | fift | func                                                                                           | lite-client | Additional dependencies |
 |------------------------|------|------------------------------------------------------------------------------------------------|-------------|-------|